UPC/ravada/docs/docs/How_Create_Virtual_Machine.rst

 5. Now, you can see a list of available machines and the operations of each.

-..
-Tipi:: Please note that you can see any upcoming error or problems in section "messages".
+.. note:: Please note that you can see any upcoming error or problems in section "messages".